 Some of the Premier League’s finest talents have represented United in recent years and we’ve decided to profile the club’s most prolific players of modern times, here are the rankings of every player to score 50+ Premier League goals for Manchester United:

-The latest star to join this list of goalscoring greats, Martial has racked up 50 Premier League goals for the club since becoming the most expensive teenager in history when moving to Old Trafford five years ago.
+The latest star to join this list of goalscoring greats, Rashford has racked up 50 Premier League goals for the club since bursting onto the scene as a teenager at Old Trafford almost five years ago.

 The France international is an exciting talent but has perhaps struggled to replicate his best form on a consistent basis, moving between a left-wing and striking role under a succession of managers.